How to make an R&D tax credit claim with RCK Partners

-Claiming R&D tax credits can be a daunting and often complex process for companies, yet they remain pivotal in supporting and incentivising innovation within the UK for businesses of all size.
 RCK Partners’ R&D claim process is underpinned by a client-centric approach, designed to be as streamlined and secure as possible.
-It helps clients navigate the complexities of HMRC’s eligibility criteria both accurately and efficiently, in turn helping to minimise their tax liability through either a reduction in taxpaid on profits or a cash injection into the business.
+It helps clients navigate the complexities of HMRC’s eligibility criteria both accurately and efficiently, in turn helping to minimise their tax liability through either a reduction in tax paid on profits or a cash injection into the business.

 Determining Eligibility and Claim Process:

-To determine whether a company is eligible to claim R&D tax credits, a discovery call will first take place with one of our commercial specialists.
+To determine whether a company is eligible to claim R&D tax credits, a discovery call will take place with one of our commercial specialists.
 This will enable the viability of a claim to be assessed, determined by both the operational expenditure incurred by the business and projects they have undertaken in the previous two accounting periods.
 If eligible, RCK will match the client with a technical consultant from our team, who will engage the prospective client in a three-step claim process, typically taking three hours of a clients’ time:

 1) Handover Call: cover company due diligence; outline HMRC’s definition of R&D; map out the R&D process in further detail; and discuss at a high level potentially qualifying projects.